 Public Law 86-272, 15 U.S.C.
 381-384, (hereafter P.L.
-86-272) restricts a state from imposing a net income tax on income derived within its borders from interstate commerce if the only business activity of the company within the state consists of the solicitation of orders for sales of tangible personal property, which orders are to be sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.
+86-272) restricts prohibits a state from imposing a net income tax on the income of a person derived within its the state's borders from interstate commerce if the only business activities of the company within the state by or on behalf of the person consists of the solicitation of orders for sales of tangible personal property, which orders are to be sent outside the state for acceptance or rejection, and, if accepted, are filled by shipment or delivery from a point outside the state.
 The term "net income tax" includes a franchise tax measured by net income.
-If any sales are made into a state which is precluded by P.L.
-86-272 from taxing the income of the seller, such sales remain subject to throwback to the appropriate state which does have jurisdiction to impose its net income tax upon the income derived from those sales.
+If any sales are made a person makes sales into a state, which is precluded by and P.L.
+86-272 prohibits that state from taxing the income of the seller that person, such those sales remain subject to throwback to the appropriate state which does have jurisdiction to impose its net income tax upon the income derived from those sales.

 It is the policy of the state signatories hereto Supporting States to impose their net income tax, subject to State and Federal legislative limitations, to the fullest extent constitutionally permissible.
 Interpretation of the solicitation of orders standard in P.L.
 86-272 requires a determination of the fair meaning of that term in the first instance.
-The United States Supreme Court has recently established a standard for interpreting the term "solicitation" and this Statement has been revised to conforms to such that standard.
+The United States U.S. Supreme Court, has recently in Wisconsin Department of Revenue v.
+William Wrigley, Jr., Co., 505 U.S. 214 (1992)., established a standard for interpreting the term "solicitation" and this Statement has been revised to conforms to such that standard.
 Wisconsin Department of Revenue v.
 William Wrigley, Jr., Co., 505 U.S. 214, 112 S.Ct.
 2447, 120 L.Ed.2d 174 (1992).
 In those cases where there may be reasonable differences of opinion as to whether the disputed activity exceeds what is protected by P.L.
 86-272, the signatory Supporting States will apply the principle that the preemption of state taxation that is required by P.L.
-86-272 will be limited to those activities that fall within the "clear and manifest purpose of Congress.".-See Department of Revenue of Oregon v.
+86-272 will be limited to those activities that fall within the "clear and manifest purpose of Congress."-See Department of Revenue of Oregon v.
 ACF Industries, Inc., et al., 510 U.S. 332, 114 S.Ct.
 843, 127 L. Ed.2d 165 (1994); Cipollone v.
 Liggett Group, Inc., 505 U.S. 504, 112 S.Ct.
 2608, 120 L. Ed.2d 407, 422 (1992); Heublein, Inc. v.
 South Carolina Tax Com., 409 U.S. 275, 281-282 (1972).